Best VPN for Firefox in 2026

 Selective Tunneling

-Allowlist specific websites to bypass the VPN for banking, local news, or corporate intranets.
+Allowlist specific websites to exclude them from the VPN tunnel for banking, local news, or corporate intranets.
 This prevents login issues on sites that flag VPN IP addresses while keeping everything else encrypted.

 How to Set Up a VPN Add-on in Firefox